 It is not unusual for people to start a small business after leaving a career in the military, intelligence, law enforcement, or emergency services.
 Whether the business is focused on advising and consulting related to their former career or a brand-new creative endeavor, this type of business owner brings a unique perspective to running a business.

-Attorneys Jack Grimes and Leah Henschen understand this perspective because it is one they share.
-Along with their military backgrounds and small business experience, they have both worked for large companies in a variety of capacities—from running a Fortune 500 company to working in the private wealth division of several large banks.
-They bring this knowledge to the table as they advise clients in Virginia and Washington, DC about every aspect of starting and running a small business.
+GuideOn Legal Services understands this perspective.
+Our professionals have vast knowledge earned through military and small business experience, as well as careers in large companies in a variety of capacities—from running a Fortune 500 company to working in the private wealth division of several large banks.
+They bring this expertise to the table as they advise clients in Virginia and Washington, DC about every aspect of starting and running a small business.

 Your One-Stop Shop for Small Business Legal Services

 Most small businesses don’t have the resources or the need to employ a full-time staff lawyer, but every business needs legal services from time to time.
 With GuideOn Legal Services, clients get cost-conscious, efficient, and skilled business legal services as needed.
 We provide our small business clients with the following services:

 - Entity formation.
 When starting a new business, entrepreneurs can benefit from legal advice to help them choose the appropriate entity to achieve their goals, minimize taxes and protect their interests.

 - Succession planning.
 Making plans for what will happen to your business if something happens to you or one of your partners/co-owners (disability, divorce, death, withdrawal, sale) should be a part of any good start-up plan.
 Drawing on our estate planning practice, we help businesses make smart decisions by integrating contingency planning for each of these triggering events.

 - Non-compete and non-disclosure agreements.
 Employees come and go, particularly given the transient nature of our population.
 Protect your intellectual property, contacts, and clients with well-crafted non-compete and non-disclosure agreements for your employees.